hendriknielaender/double-trouble/data/blog/agile-roadmaps-release.md

 cares about is to validate hypotheses.
 To learn critical information about the customer and the future of the business.

-While it is true that probably behind every Epic are one or more core ideas, Epics itself are not hypotheses.
+While it is true that probably behind every epic are one or more core ideas, epics themselves are not hypotheses.
 Epics are planned items of work on a high level, but including all individual tasks as well, bundled up with a start and estimated end.
 Following a huge plan in software development is something that historically must end in disappointment, and which lacks the iterative components.
 In contrast, trying to verify a hypothesis as early as possible seems to be close to the heart of the iterative approach.

 ### Hypothesis-led Roadmaps